No-Panic Guide to Head Lice Treatment

 Step 6: Apply the Treatment as Directed

-As Dr. Cohen points out, one of the reasons over-the-counter head lice treatments don’t work is because they are not used as directed.
+One of the reasons over-the-counter head lice treatments don’t work is because they are not used as directed.
 Parents may split one dose into several applications or otherwise deviate from the directions.
 You shouldn’t see any crawling head lice after the first treatment if you applied it correctly.
 If you are still seeing live crawlers, then you may have missed a step or the treatment is not effective against the type of lice your child has.

 Additional Tips for Getting Rid of Head Lice